 According to the Field Guide to Australian Birds, the male Great Bowerbird is a sedentary fella who prefers to adorn his twin-walled bower with bleached bones and shells.
 But at Yourka Reserve, we know differently.

-For the last 8 years we have shared our home with a Chlamydera kleptomaniac.
+For the last 8 years we've shared our home with a Chlamydera kleptomaniac.
 An experience which has, at times, left us scratching our heads and, at others, had us rolling in laughter at his peculiar taste and crafty behaviour.

 The following year he went with the more traditional approach.
 White snail shells were back ‘in’ but he still kept that little tea pot and added some fencing wire, a toy spatula and a toothbrush (!?)